encukou/freezeyt/docs/config.md

 * A string in the form `"module:function"`, which names the function to call.
 The function can be omitted along with the colon, and defaults to `url_to_path`.
-* A Python function, if configuring `freezeyt` from Python.
+* A Python function, if configuring Freezeyt from Python.

 The function receives one string: the *path* portion of the URL to save, relative to the `prefix`.